johanneskiel/ESP32_Tech_Stack_02/README.md

 ### Step 1: Download Arduino IDE

+1. Make sure your Mac is updated to the latest version of macOS.
+(This is important so that the Arduino IDE can install Xcode automatically later on.)
-1. Go to: www.arduino.cc/en/software
+2. Go to: www.arduino.cc/en/software
-2. Download "Windows Win 10 and newer, 64 bits"
+3. Download "Windows Win 10 and newer, 64 bits"
-3. Install the downloaded file
+4. Install the downloaded file

 ### Step 2: Install USB Drivers